SAP-samples/hana-cloud-learning/QRC1_2023_Selected_Calculation_View_Modeling_Features/db/src/improvedTableDisplayOfDataPreview/info.md

 # Change default configuration of data preview

-Data Preview mode "Table Display" does not require a value on the Value axis anymore:
+Data Preview mode "Table Display" can now be used without specifying values on the Value axis:

 ![Table Display without measure](./screenshots/tableDisplay.png)